nhn/tui.chart/CONTRIBUTING.md

 When the main application package is updated, the version of the entire package is also updated.
 However, if only the modification of other packages occurs, only the version of the modified package is updated.
 When the main application package is updated after that, it is updated based on the highest version among the packages.

-Every change is documented in the [github releases](https://github.com/nhn/tui.chart/releases) link.
+Every change is documented in the [Github releases](https://github.com/nhn/tui.chart/releases) link.

 ## License